aibrahimsalem/leasing-contract-dockerized/README.md

 ## Database Initialization
-#### database initialization happens using spring data jpa, and it creates the schema bases on the classes annotated with `@Entity`
+#### Database initialization happens using spring data jpa, and it creates the schema based on the classes annotated with `@Entity`

-#### for the first time before you run the application make sure that these two properties are set as follows in docker-compose.yml and in application.properties as well in case you are going to run it locally:
+#### For the first time before you run the application make sure that these two properties are set as follows in docker-compose.yml and in application.properties as well in case you are going to run it locally:

 `"spring.sql.init.mode": "always"`

 `"spring.jpa.hibernate.ddl-auto" : "update"`

-#### for consecutive runs change these two properties to:
+#### For consecutive runs change these two properties to:

 `"spring.sql.init.mode": "never"`